ECON 7231 - Economics Dissertation (9 units)

 Learning & Teaching ModesUnlike standard coursework, research is a relatively unstructured activity.
 While students of this course may be required to attend a Thesis Workshops, student must self pace and self monitor their own progress.
 One to one guidance is provided in supervision sessions.
 Regularity of supervision will be set in accordance with their supervisor.
-A regular schedule would be a meeting at least once every 2 weeks.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The University expects full-time students (i.e. those taking 12 units per semester) to devote a total of 48 hours per week to their studies.
 This course is 9 units and therefore students are expected to devote 36 hours per week to this course.

 Learning Activities Summary

 - The student is to prepare a short proposal of the research area and central work of literature idea not later than one week before the beginning of the semester and submit this to the Course Co-ordinator.

 - Approval to enrol must be obtained from the Program Co-ordinator before the semester starts.
 A supervisor will be assigned by the Course Co-ordinator once approval is granted.

 - The student is to arrange a first meeting with their assigned supervisor within the first 2 weeks of semester.
 In this or a subsequent meeting the student and supervisor decide on a structure and sections of the dissertation.

 - Students are expected to submit written drafts of each section to the supervisor.
 The supervisor is then expected to provide a constructive and critical assessment of the work submitted and make a note of the comments given.